Sensory Space

 Interactive Pods

-Our custom-designed 'Sensory Space' pods have toured extensively with our various partner organisations to regional events throughout the UK, to engage members of the public with a diverse range of interactive virtual experiences.
+Our custom-designed 'Sensory Space' pods have toured extensively with our various partner organisations to events and spaces throughout the UK, engaging members of the public with a diverse range of interactive virtual experiences to provide unique opportunities for meditation, introspection, personal reflection and intimate dialogue.

-Since our pods are highly versatile, they can be incorporated into a wide range of custom-designed spaces, and can be configured to feature content for any subject imaginable.
+Since our pods are free-standing and highly versatile, they can be incorporated into a wide range of spaces, and can be custom-branded to feature content for any subject imaginable.

 BBC Public Outreach

-With BBC, our interactive pods have recorded participants' experiences, thoughts and feelings on a range of issues and have acquired somewhat of a cult status whilst touring to various public spaces around the UK.
+In partnership with BBC, our interactive pods have explored participants' experiences, thoughts and feelings on a variety of subjects and have acquired somewhat of a cult status whilst touring to various public spaces around the UK.

 Student Experiential Learning

-Students in schools and colleges have been taking a creative approach to learning through using our 'Sensory Space' pods to share their thoughts whilst immersed in a virtual world.
+Students in schools and colleges have been taking a creative approach to learning through using our 'Sensory Space' pods to reflect on their thoughts whilst immersed in a virtual world.

 One of our pods has proven popular with young students at City Academy in Norwich who have been queuing up to engage with poetry through its immersive video display, special effects visuals and surround-sound audio.